UNiXMIT/UNiXextend/docs/trace.md

      ccbl32 -lcfoswx @.lst <other options> programName.cbl
      ```

-2. Zip up the list file and attach to the support incident.
+2. Zip up the list file and attach to the support case.

 ## Thin Client: